Courses - Faculty of Medical And Health Sciences

 Pharmacy 3

-Optimal drug treatment of endocrine, musculoskeletal diseases and women’s/men’s health issues are explored through integrated multidisciplinary systems-based approaches.
+Optimal drug treatment of endocrine, musculoskeletal, ocular, obstetric, gynaecological and urological diseases is explored through integrated multidisciplinary systems-based approaches.
 Clinical pharmacy skills in law, ethics, dispensing, medicines information, clinical communication, management, quality and safety, and research skills are further developed.
 Further experiential learning placements focus on development of pharmacy practice skills in community/hospital pharmacy settings throughout New Zealand.

 Prerequisite: PHARMACY 311